Activities for Spring and Summer Travel

 Did you know the Original Muscle Beach is located in Santa Monica?
 This outdoor fitness area on Ocean Front Walk includes climbing ropes, rings, and parallel bars—all free for public use.
 For a workout you’ll never forget, sign up for a 60- or 90-minute flying trapeze class at TSNY Los Angeles on the nearby Santa Monica Pier.
 Classes are offered every day of the week, weather permitting.
 If learning to surf is on your bucket list, you can do that in Santa Monica, too.
 Aqua Surf gives private surf lessons all year round, and they’ll hook you up with everything you need, including surfboard and wetsuit rentals.

 To see the sights while you’re breaking a sweat, rent a bike from the Santa Monica Bike Center.
 Ride along the beach path or book a guided tour to Venice Beach and back.
 Not in the mood to pedal?
 Book an electric bike tour through Pedal… or Not.
 On their e-bikes, you decide when to use the motor, so you can take it as easy as you want.
-After your ride, visit Flower Child for a healthy, nourishing menu featuring SoCal favorites like avocado toast, an organic kale salad, or a Mother Earth bowl with grains, vegetables, and your choice of protein.
+After your ride, visit True Food Kitchen for a healthy, nourishing menu featuring SoCal favorites like a chopped salad with your choice of protein, a poke bowl with wild caught tuna and avocado mousse, or grilled sustainable salmon with smoked grains.

 Sample the Arts and Culture Scene